Global H\"{o}lder solvability of second order elliptic equations with locally integrable lower-order coefficients: Introduction

-For global regularity of solutions to \eqref{eqn:DE}, one approach is to directly repeat the above three steps (e.g. \cite{MR0226198, MR492836, MR1461542, MR1814364, MR4491776, MR4492670, MR4662426}).
-However, this approach has problems in local estimation at the boundary (ii).
-Indeed, the fact that the condition \eqref{eqn:CDC} holds at all boundary points is not exploited.
-Also, since it requires extending the equation out of the domain, this strategy cannot be applied to locally integrable $\bm{b}$, $\mu$ and $\nu$.
+For \eqref{eqn:DE}, one approach is to directly repeat the above three steps.
+This argument is well-recognized as standard in boundary regularity estimates (see, e.g., \cite[Theorem 8.30]{MR1814364}), and is still considered basic (e.g., \cite{MR4491776, MR4492670, MR4662426}).
+However, this approach has certain drawbacks in the step (ii).
+Specifically, the fact that the condition \eqref{eqn:CDC} holds at all boundary points is not fully utilized.
+Additionally, since it requires extending the equation out of the domain, this strategy cannot be applied to locally integrable $\bm{b}$, $\mu$, and $\nu$.

-Another popular approach to \eqref{eqn:DE} is to construct the Green function of \eqref{eqn:DE0} and regard the lower-order terms as a perturbation.
-This approach is often used in the context of potential theory (e.g. \cite{MR0910581, MR1731467, MR1482989, MR1828387, MR2140204}).
+An alternative approach to \eqref{eqn:DE} is to construct the Green function of \eqref{eqn:DE0} and regard the lower-order terms as a perturbation.
+This approach is often used in the context of potential theory (e.g., \cite{MR0910581, MR1731467, MR1482989, MR1828387, MR2140204}).
 The problems in (ii) above do not occur in this method because the Green function is a global concept.
-As a results, under smoothness assumptions on $\partial \Omega$, it is possible to deal with coefficients that diverge by negative powers of $\delta(x) := \dist(x, \partial \Omega)$, as in
+As a result, under smoothness assumptions on $\partial \Omega$, it is possible to deal with coefficients that diverge by negative powers of $\delta(x) := \dist(x, \partial \Omega)$, as in

 where $\beta \in (0, 1)$ and $m$ is the Lebesgue measure.
-Unfortunately, it is difficult to give explicit estimates of Green functions for domains with complexity boundaries.
-However, \cite{MR856511} treated such domains without giving explicit formulas for them.
-This strategy seems good for obtaining H\"{o}lder continuous solutions, but there is no known literature dedicated to this direction.

-We construct globally H\"{o}lder continuous solutions to \eqref{eqn:DE} using the Fredholm alternative and a H\"{o}lder estimate in \cite{hara2023global}.
-The estimate is a refinement of results in \cite{MR856511, hara2022strong}.
-We control $\bm{b}$, $\mu$ and $\nu$ using a Morrey space and apply the the Fredholm alternative to it.
-For the sake of simplicity, we use slightly different notation from \cite{hara2023global}.
+A major drawback of this approach is that explicit estimates for Green functions are difficult to derive in domains with complex-shaped boundaries.
+Notably, Ancona \cite{MR856511} overcame this obstacle by developing a framework that avoids relying on explicit formulas for the Green function altogether.
+The key idea in this approach is to rely on global estimates, thereby avoiding the need for explicit expressions of the Green function.

+However, the results in \cite{MR856511} impose strong assumptions on interior regularity and do not provide any explicit conclusions.
+In particular, there is still room for improvement, especially in relaxing the assumptions and clarifying the associated norm inequalities.

+In the present paper, we use a global H\"{o}lder estimate in \cite{hara2023global} (see, Lemma \ref{lem:poisson} below).
+By the argument in \cite[Theorem 3.2]{MR998128}, if $\nu \ge 0$, $u \in C^{\beta}(\cl{\Omega})$, $\bm{b} = 0$, and $\mu = 0$, then, $\nu$ must satisfy a Morrey-type condition in Lemma \ref{lem:poisson}.
+We develop the perturbation argument under conditions that arise naturally from the goal of obtaining H\"{o}lder continuous solutions.